-The AIC28 provides three different resolutions for the ADC: 8, 10 or 12 bits.
+The TSC2101 provides three different resolutions for the ADC: 8, 10 or 12 bits.
+Lower resolutions are often practical for measurements such as touch pressure.
 Performing the conversions at lower resolution reduce the amount of time it takes for the ADC to complete its conversion process, which lowers power consumption.